Why Wisconsin Families Are Turning to Compass Brookfield for PHP and IOP Care

 SK:

 Outcome measures.
 Patients complete measures at the beginning and end of treatment so we can see, with data, changes in symptoms.
 We know our program works, which is exciting.
-Many of us are data nerds and love being able to say, very tangibly, “You came in with a GAD score of X and you’re leaving with Y.” As changes occur, patients don’t always feel how big they are; data helps us show and celebrate that success.
+Many of us are data nerds and love being able to say, very tangibly, “You came in with a GAD [generalized anxiety disorder] score of X and you’re leaving with Y.” As changes occur, patients don’t always feel how big they are; data helps us show and celebrate that success.

 We also know because patients tell us—they feel more hopeful, less anxious; they can get out of bed and go places; they’re more engaged with family.
 It’s both data and lived experience.